 Editor’s Note: RealGamerNewZ has moved web servers, some older posts can no longer be commented on and have been preserved without their images.
 Thank you for your understanding in this matter.
 This article was written by Mitch Walters on 20131023 and was last modified on 20131026 .

 For those who are looking for a next-generation Strategy RPG experience on the PlayStation 4, Natural Doctrine will be released for PS4 as well as PS3, and PlayStation Vita this February by publisher Kadokawa Games.
-Fear not English-speaking gamers, there is still hope that a North American and / or European release could be announced, though none has surfaced at this time.
+Fear not Japanese-speaking gamers, there is still hope that a North American and / or European release could be announced, though none has surfaced at this time.

 However, If you are really hard pressed on the gameplay aspects of this single / multiplayer experience you can even import it.
 PlayAsia opened up their line for importing / exporting of the PlayStation Vita version today listing a February 22, 2014 release date and since Vita games are region-free this will be playable on your Vita no matter which region you live in.
 Check out the PlayAsia Listing Here and take a look at the Official Trailer in High Definition below.